Lysxia/generic-data/README.md

 ## Type surgery

-generic-data offers simple operations on generic representations (microsurgeries).
+generic-data offers simple operations (microsurgeries) on generic representations.

 More surgeries can be found in [generic-data-surgery](https://hackage.haskell.org/package/generic-data-surgery),